LuisAnGon/PyWMM/Readme-Commit.txt

-Previous: Added Funtion def ClipboardRoxie():
-    """
-    When the values of the multipoles have been copied from the output file, run ClipboardRoxie() -> The content of the clipboard will be formatted so that a simple paste into Excel will give you two columns

-Added instructions tu use git bash
+Previous: Added instructions tu use git bash

+-Fixed python warning: Replace .loc with.at
+-Improve documentation in code
+-Added modification for integration for MCBXFA, because there is a Rotating Coil overlap in the straight section.
+-in the Exported PDF change the an (or bn) for the comparison of WMM Integrated with Roxie Integrated

-Commited and pushed from PORTATIL
+Commited and pushed from PORTATIL.